-Our family tries to visit New York City every couple of months since we moved to Connecticut.
+Our family tries to travel locally and visit New York City every couple of months since we moved to Connecticut.
 Because we have family living there, it makes for an easy excuse to visit one of the most metropolitan cities in the world.
 While NYC can be an expensive place to visit, there are still ways to explore New York City on a budget.
 Our family has done most of the “touristy” things in NYC, and now have our sights set on exploring different neighborhoods and boroughs.
 We were fortunate enough to receive two complimentary tickets courtesy of Foods of New York Tours and used them to book the Original Greenwich Village Food Tour.
 Our Greenwich Village Food Tour was the highlight of our weekend in the city.
 It was the perfect amount of time eating and learning about the history of one of the most picturesque neighborhoods in New York City.
 I highly recommend the Greenwich Village Food Tour for couples, families with older kids, larger groups, and anyone who enjoys off the beaten path experiences.

 Greenwich Village Food Tour Stats